 As fallen human beings, we tend to control everything.
 Some, however, are control freaks.
 The truth is nothing is ever under our control.
 Unfortunately, we still freak out when we cannot control life’s outcomes.
 The devil can use our insecurities against us.

 The devil’s threats are null and void.
 He cannot lay a finger on you unless God permits him.
 Jesus crushed its head (its power) on the cross.
-Nevertheless, we need to address the vulnerabilities mentioned above so that the devil cannot take advantage of you.
+Nevertheless, we need to address the vulnerabilities mentioned above so that the devil cannot take advantage of us.

-Once you have identified your fears trace its roots in prayer.
+Once you have identified your fears trace their roots in prayer.
 Ask the Holy Spirit to help discern whether you need to deal with your past, confess a sin, or let go and let God take control.
 While biblical counseling can eliminate the spiritual – strongholds of the past (2 Corinthians 10:4), confession destroys bondage (1 John 1:9).
-Letting go and letting God take control abolishes every sense of insecurity (Philippians 4:6-7).
+Letting go and letting God take control abolish every sense of insecurity (Philippians 4:6-7).

 3. By fueling your faith

 From a human’s point of view, the opposite of fear is courage.
 From the biblical point of view, however, the opposite of fear is faith.
 Here’s why?
 Courage is to have confidence in my ability (Isaiah 40:30), while faith is the courage to trust in God’s ability (Psalm 27:1).
 Jim Fiebig once said, “There’s a fine line between courage and foolishness.
 Too bad it’s not a fence.”
 Courage is good.
-However, courage can fail—faith; on the other hand, it never fails.
+However, courage can fail—faith; on the other hand, never fails.
 It always rewards.
 Now faith also can grow weaker over a while.
 Then you need to refuel your faith regularly.
 How do you do that?